rdong8/cpp_project/README.md

 Template for a modern C++ project using CMake.

-Ideally you should read through both the README and the `justfile` to better understand how everything works.
+Read through both the README and the `justfile` to better understand how everything works.

+### Notes

+- Only Linux is supported
-Note: All `justfile` commands should be run under a shell in which your `.bashrc`, `.zshrc` or equivalent has been sourced.
+- All `justfile` commands should be run under a shell in which your `.bashrc`, `.zshrc` or equivalent has been sourced.
   Do not use the run button in your IDE, `pyenv` will likely not work.

 ## Clone